Pivoting in basketball is an action the ball-handler can take by rotating around on a pivot foot without picking it up.

 Once a player stops dribbling and picks up his dribble, they can only pivot, shoot, or pass the ball.
 Once a player has a pivot foot, they can not start dribbling again after picking up their dribble.

 Choosing a Pivot Foot

-When the ball-handler picks up his dribble, he has the choice of choosing his pivot foot.
-Picking up your dribble means the player stops dribbling and holds the ball in his hands.
-When choosing a pivot foot, the ball-handler can pick either his left foot or right foot.
+When the ball-handler picks up their dribble, they have the choice of choosing their pivot foot.
+Picking up your dribble means the player stops dribbling and holds the ball in their hands.
+When choosing a pivot foot, the ball-handler can pick either their left foot or right foot.
+If both feet are on the ground when a player picks up their dribble, they can choose either foot.
+However, once one of their feet is lifted from the ground, the other foot automatically becomes their pivot foot.
 Try to choose your pivot foot based on which will give you better options for a pass or a good shot!

 Assigned Pivot Foot

-Sometimes, a player doesn't get to choose his pivot foot.
-The ball-handler's pivot foot is automatically assigned if he catches a pass or rebound while one foot is on the floor.
-In that case, the foot that is on the floor is his pivot foot.
+Sometimes, a player doesn't get to choose their pivot foot.
+The ball-handler's pivot foot is automatically assigned if they catch a pass or rebound while only one foot is on the floor.
+In that case, the foot that is on the floor is their pivot foot.

-A five second violation will be called on the ball-handler if he holds onto the ball once his pivot foot is established for longer than five seconds.
+A five-second violation will be called on the ball-handler if they hold onto the ball for longer than five seconds once their pivot foot is established.
 Five second violations result in a turnover and the other team getting the ball.
+This rule only applies in college and high school basketball.
 When you begin pivoting, immediately start looking for your best option for getting rid of the ball.
 Pass, shoot, or start dribbling!

 What is a pivot foot in basketball?